natebarksdale/natebarksdale.github.io/src/content/blog/2008-03-01-mix-cd-hold-on.md

 description: For a while, I've been interested in the ways that repeating a word over and over can change it—sometimes it loses meaning, becoming a simple babble of repeated sounds.
 In other cases, the repetition increases the strength and depth of the word.
 emoji: 🎵
 tags:
-  - 🎶 songs
+  - 🎶 Activities
+  - 🎵 Music
-  - 🌈 hope
+  - 📖 Discussions
-  - 🔄 repetition
+  - ❤️ Kindness
 haiku: |
   Words echo through time,
   Holding on to fleeting dreams,